‘Introverted Boss’ Improves After K-Drama Script Changes, Praised By Viewers

 By the seventh and eighth episodes, we began to see the results of the script changes as viewership ratings were steadily increasing.
 According to both AGB Nielsen Korea and TNmS Media Korea, the former averaged around two percent for both the nation and Seoul National Capital Area.
 As for the latter, it averaged 1.5 percent for the nation.

-The improved viewership might statistically show improvement but it is the viewers’ praise that speaks volumes.
+The improved viewership might statistically show improvement, but it is the viewers’ praise that speaks volumes.
 After watching the last four episodes myself, it is easy to see why they are all so happy.
 There are three major changes to take notice of.

 1. Chae Ji Hye’s Relationship With Eun Hwan Ki And Details Of Her Suicide — Throughout episodes one through four, there are references to a situation that happened three years ago when Chae Ji Hye committed suicide.
 Very little is known about the incident except that Ji Hye was Eun Hwan Ki’s secretary at the time and that she is Chae Ro Woon’s older sister.
 Every situation stems from this incident but given the fact very little is known, it is hard for viewers to follow what is going on to an extent.